Haidermb/Sentiment-Analysis-from-100-Websites/README.md

    d) cal_score()
       --> All the scores will be calculated and store in a dataframe (self.scores)

-   e) Finally the scores is store in output.xlsx
+   e) Finally the scores are exported to output.xlsx